Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Balor.md

 aliases: ["Balor"]
 ---
 # Balor
 *Source: Monster Manual p.
-55. Available in the SRD.*
+55, Tasha's Cauldron of Everything.
+Available in the SRD.*

 Figures of ancient and terrible evil, balors rule as generals over demonic armies, yearning to seize power while destroying any creatures that oppose them.